Template Inheritance and Reusability

 Use Cases

 There are various types of inheritance and code reuse in Latte.
-Let's summarize the main concepts for more clarity:
+Let's summarize the main concepts for better clarity:

 {include template}

-Use Case: Using header.latte & footer.latte inside layout.latte.
+Use Case: Using header.latte and footer.latte inside layout.latte.

 header.latte